WorldHealthOrganization/smart-trust/input/pagecontent/concepts_onboarding_checklist.md

 	openssl req -newkey ec:<(openssl ecparam -name prime256v1) -keyout DSC01privkey.key -nodes -out DSC01csr.pem
 	```

 - If needed, you can repeat this procedure to create multiple CSRs for different DSCs (on different machines).
-When prompted, enter the necessary information (e.g. C= your jurisdiction (MUST), O = your Organisation (OPTIONAL), CN = non-empty and unique CN (MUST), …).
+When prompted, enter the necessary information (e.g. C= your jurisdiction (MUST), O = your Organization (OPTIONAL), CN = non-empty and unique CN (MUST), …).

 - *Issue the certificate*: Copy the CSR (DSC01csr.pem) to the folder where the private key of your CA is located.
 Open a command prompt and use the following command to issue the DSC (DSCcert.pem):